 Protein Structure Characterisation and Conformation

-Protein structure and conformation characterisation in line with EMA, FDA and ICH guidelines which include protein sequencing, peptide mapping, post-translational modification studies and higher order structure studies
+Protein structure characterisation and conformation services in line with EMA, FDA and ICH guidelines which include protein sequencing, peptide mapping, post-translational modification studies and higher order structure studies

 Our protein scientists have a great deal of expertise in delivering analytical programs that are strategically designed to optimise the data required to determine or confirm identity, explore patterns of heterogeneity and demonstrate consistency in quality of the drug substance.

-Our wide breadth of technology combined with the unique level of expertise and experience makes Intertek the perfect partner to expedite your protein structural characterisation programs to meet your development, submission or ongoing processing needs.
-Bringing quality and safety to life, we offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards.
+Our Total Quality Assurance expertise makes Intertek the perfect partner to expedite your protein structural characterisation programs to meet your development, submission or ongoing processing needs.

-Intertek conduct selective fragmentation of protein into discrete peptides by enzyme or chemical digestion followed by high-performance liquid chromatography and electrospray mass spectrometry analysis and /or MALDI-TOF MS. Once the methodology is established we take the methods through validation and application in batch release or stability assessments.
+Intertek conduct selective fragmentation of the selected protein into discrete peptides by enzyme or chemical digestion followed by high-resolution mass spectrometry (Orbitrap, QToF) analysis.
+Peptide map methods can then be validated as UPLC-UV (MS) and used routinely for batch release or stability studies.

-Confirmation of the amino- and carboxy-terminal amino acids is performed by LC-MSMS specifically with the aims of product identification and to establish homogeneity, where understanding the type and extent of modifications at either termini, is a fundamental aspect of product quality control.
+Confirmation of the amino-terminal (N-terminal) and carboxy-terminal (C-terminal) amino acids is performed by MALDI-MS and high resolution mass spectrometry (Orbitrap, QToF) for product identification and to establish homogeneity, where understanding the type and extent of modifications at either termini, is a fundamental aspect of product quality control.

-Where cysteine residues are present in the molecule e our scientists perform a qualitative / semi-quantitative assessment of the position and extent of expected and mismatched disulphide bridges by extended LC-MSMS peptide mapping studies, MALDI-TOF or Electrospray MS and colorimetric tests for free sulfhydryl groups.
+Where cysteine residues are present in the molecule, our scientists perform a qualitative / semi-quantitative assessment of the position and extent of expected and mismatched disulphide bridges by high resolution mass spectrometry (Orbitrap, QToF) and colorimetric tests for free sulfhydryl groups.

-Glycosylation studies are designed product specific, however, these typically include determination of the levels of neutral and amino monosaccharides as well as sialic acids, assessment of glycoform distribution and glycan structure elucidation.
-Multiple technologies are applied in these determination including selective enzymatic cleavage and MALDI-TOF Mass spectrometry HPLC, HILIC, IEX or CE-LIF, to provide the level of structural information required.
+Glycosylation studies are product specific, however, these typically include determination of the levels of neutral and amino monosaccharides as well as sialic acids, assessment of glycoform distribution and glycan structure elucidation.
+Multiple technologies are applied to these studies including selective enzymatic cleavage and MALDI-TOF mass spectrometry, HPAEC-PAD, HILIC-FLD or CE-LIF, to provide the level of structural information required.

 For antibody drug conjugates (ADCs) our scientists determine the position of attachment of the toxin to the linker and subsequently protein, also known as the sites of conjugation.
-This is typically achieved using LC-MS and LC-MS/MS following enzymatic digestion.
+This is typically achieved using high resolution mass spectrometry (Orbitrap, QToF) following enzymatic digestion.
 The same logic methods can also be applied to establishing the position of PEGylation and other conjugated forms.